thekitchenscientist/sd_lite/README.md

 You now have a ~6GB folder containing all the prequisites for Stable Diffusion 2.1

-23) Optional: Save the SD 2.1 model files locally (5.1 GB) "git lfs install"
+23) Optional: Save the SD 2.1 model files locally (5.1 GB)
+- "git lfs install"
-"git clone --branch fp16 https://huggingface.co/stabilityai/stable-diffusion-2-1-base"
+- "git clone --branch fp16 https://huggingface.co/stabilityai/stable-diffusion-2-1-base"
-Download LFS model files seperately (unet, VAE, text encoder) and put in the correct folders Move the entire folder from the C:\user\<user name> to where you actually want to keep it.
+- Download LFS model files seperately (unet, VAE, text encoder) and put in the correct folders
+- Move the entire folder from the C:\user\<user name> to where you actually want to keep it.

 24) Save the .ipynb from "https://github.com/qunash/stable-diffusion-2-gui" to c:\sd_lite
 25) Run cmd and paste in the following commands:
-"cd c:\sd_lite\scripts"
+- "cd c:\sd_lite\scripts"
-"activate"
+- "activate"
-"cd c:\sd_lite\"
+- "cd c:\sd_lite\"
-"jupyter-lab"
+- "jupyter-lab"

-26) You can now browse for the notebook and run the app section (if you managed to build xformers set "mem_eff_attn_enabled = True" on line 11).
+26) You can now browse for the notebook and run the 'app section' (if you managed to build xformers set "mem_eff_attn_enabled = True" on line 11).
 It might take 5 minutes to load the models into VRAM.
 27) I'm using the 512x512 model so on line 13 the model_id = 'stabilityai/stable-diffusion-2-1-base' or the folder you created in step 23 e.g. model_id = 'C:/Models/stable-diffusion-2-1-base'
 28) Visit the link created by Gradio and start prompting.
 The first run will be a bit slower, but once it's warmed up you will get the full speed available from your card.